smartcameras/P-FGSM/Readme.md

 ```
 python p-fgsm.py --model=resnet50 --path=./images
 ```
 In the publication [ResNet50](http://places2.csail.mit.edu/models_places365/resnet50_places365.pth.tar) is used.
-However, other models can be also be used: [ResNet18](http://places2.csail.mit.edu/models_places365/resnet18_places365.pth.tar),  and [AlexNet](http://places2.csail.mit.edu/models_places365/alexnet_places365.pth.tar).
+However, other models can also be used: [ResNet18](http://places2.csail.mit.edu/models_places365/resnet18_places365.pth.tar),  and [AlexNet](http://places2.csail.mit.edu/models_places365/alexnet_places365.pth.tar).
 The pre-trained models will download automatically on the first execution of the code.

 ## Output and format